Google AI Mode: Availability Tracker, Timeline and Features

 That matches Google's line at I/O 2026: AI Mode is a tab and an entry point, not the default search experience, even as AI Overviews (which do show by default) hand off into it.
 We track this distinction in the availability table because "is AI Mode the default now?" is the most common misreading of Google's announcements.

-Google announced Search Generative AI performance reports for Search Console: dedicated reporting for AI Overviews, AI Mode and Discover AI, rolling out to UK properties first.
+Google announced Search Generative AI performance reports for Search Console: dedicated reporting for AI Overviews, AI Mode and Discover AI.
 The catch: the reports cover impressions, not clicks, so publishers can finally see how often they appear in AI surfaces but still cannot measure what that appearance does to their traffic.

 The same release added a control to block content from Google's AI features, the first explicit AI opt-out in the product.
 Until now AI Mode traffic has been invisible as such: since June 2025 it has been lumped into the "Web" search type with no filter.
 Full context in the SEO impact section.

 At I/O 2026 Sundar Pichai said AI Mode had "surpassed 1 billion monthly active users" within a year, with queries more than doubling every quarter.
-Gemini 3.5 Flash became the default model globally, AI Mode and AI Overviews merged into one seamless flow worldwide, and Google shipped what it called the biggest upgrade to the search box in more than 25 years.
+Gemini 3.5 Flash became the default model globally, AI Mode and AI Overviews merged into a single flow worldwide, and Google shipped what it called the biggest upgrade to the search box in more than 25 years.

 The roadmap: Search agents for Pro and Ultra subscribers in the summer, generative UI free for everyone "this summer", expanded agentic business-calling, and Personal Intelligence reaching about 200 countries and 98 languages without a subscription.
 Google was explicit that AI Mode is still not the default search experience.